-Not for the treatment of type 1 diabetes mellitus or diabetic ketoacidosis (1)
+Not recommended for patients with type 1 diabetes or for the treatment of diabetic ketoacidosis (1)

----DOSAGE AND ADMINISTRATION---
+-----DOSAGE AND ADMINISTRATION------

-- Individualize the starting dose of SYNJARDY XR based on the patient's current regimen (2.1) - The maximum recommended total daily dose is 25 mg empagliflozin and 2000 mg metformin hydrochloride (2.1) - Take once daily with a meal in the morning, with gradual dose escalation to reduce the gastrointestinal side effects due to metformin - Swallow whole; do not split, crush, dissolve, or chew (2.1) - Assess renal function before initiating.
-SYNJARDY XR is contraindicated in patients with an eGFR below 45 mL/min/1.73 m - SYNJARDY XR may need to be discontinued at time of, or prior to, iodinated contrast imaging procedures (2.3)
+- Individualize the starting dose of SYNJARDY based on the patient's current regimen (2.1) - The maximum recommended dose is 12.5 mg empagliflozin/1000 mg metformin hydrochloride twice daily (2.1) - Take twice daily with meals, with gradual dose escalation to reduce the gastrointestinal side effects due to metformin (2.1) - Assess renal function before initiating.
+SYNJARDY is contraindicated in patients with an eGFR below 45 mL/min/1.73 m2 (2.2, 4) - SYNJARDY may need to be discontinued at time of, or prior to, iodinated contrast imaging procedures (2.3)

--DOSAGE FORMS AND STRENGTHS--
+----DOSAGE FORMS AND STRENGTHS-----

-SYNJARDY XR Tablets:
+Tablets

-5 mg empagliflozin/1000 mg metformin hydrochloride extended-release 10 mg empagliflozin/1000 mg metformin hydrochloride extended-release 12.5 mg empagliflozin/1000 mg metformin hydrochloride extended-release 25 mg empagliflozin/1000 mg metformin hydrochloride extended-release (3)
+5 mg empagliflozin/500 mg metformin hydrochloride

+5 mg empagliflozin/1000 mg metformin hydrochloride

+12.5 mg empagliflozin/500 mg metformin hydrochloride

+12.5 mg empagliflozin/1000 mg metformin hydrochloride (3)

----CONTRAINDICATIONS-
+----CONTRAINDICATIONS-

-- Moderate to severe renal impairment (eGFR below 45 mL/min/1.73 m). end stage renal disease, or dialysis (4, 5.1, 5.4) - Metabolic acidosis, including diabetic ketoacidosis (1, 4, 5.1) - History of serious hypersensitivity reaction to empagliflozin, metformin or any of the excipients in SYNJARDY XR (4)
+- Moderate to severe renal impairment (eGFR below 45 mL/min/1.73 m2), end stage renal disease, or dialysis (4, 5.1, 5.4) - Metabolic acidosis, including diabetic ketoacidosis (1, 4, 5.1)

+History of serious hypersensitivity reaction to empagliflozin, metformin or any of the excipients in SYNJARDY (4)

-----WARNINGS AND PRECAUTIONS-----
+------WARNINGS AND PRECAUTIONS-----

-- Lactic Acidosis: See boxed warning (5.1) - Hypotension: Before initiating SYNJARDY XR assess and correct volume status in patients with renal impairment, the elderly, in patients with low systolic blood pressure, and in patients on diuretics.
+- Lactic Acidosis: See boxed warning (5.1) - Hypotension: Before initiating SYNJARDY assess and correct volume status in patients with renal impairment, the elderly, in patients with low systolic blood pressure, and in patients on diuretics.
 Monitor for signs and symptoms during therapy.
 (5.2) - Ketoacidosis: Assess patients who present with signs and symptoms of metabolic acidosis for ketoacidosis, regardless of blood glucose level.
-If suspected, discontinue SYNJARDY XR, evaluate and treat promptly.
-Before initiating SYNJARDY XR, consider risk factors for ketoacidosis.
-Patients on SYNJARDY XR may require monitoring and temporary discontinuation of therapy in clinical situations known to predispose to ketoacidosis.
+If suspected, discontinue SYNJARDY, evaluate and treat promptly.
+Before initiating SYNJARDY, consider risk factors for ketoacidosis.
+Patients on SYNJARDY may require monitoring and temporary discontinuation of therapy in clinical situations known to predispose to ketoacidosis.
 (5.3) - Acute Kidney Injury and Impairment in Renal Function: Consider temporarily discontinuing in settings of reduced oral intake or fluid losses.
 If acute kidney injury occurs, discontinue and promptly treat.
-Monitor renal function during therapy (5.4) - Urosepsis and Pvelonephritis: Evaluate patients for signs and symptoms of urinary tract infections and treat promptly, if indicated (5.5) - Hypoglycemia: Consider lowering the dose of insulin secretagogue or insulin to reduce the risk of hypoglycemia when initiating SYNJARDY XR (5.6) - Necrotizing Fasciitis of the Perineum (Fournier's Gangrene): Serious, life-threatening cases have occurred in both females and males.
+Monitor renal function during therapy.
+(5.4) - Urosepsis and Pyelonephritis: Evaluate patients for signs and symptoms of urinary tract infections and treat promptly, if indicated (5.5) - Hypoglycemia: Consider lowering the dose of insulin secretagogue or insulin to reduce the risk of hypoglycemia when initiating SYNJARDY (5.6) - Necrotizing Fasciitis of the Perineum (Fournier's Gangrene): Serious, life-threatening cases have occurred in both females and males.
 Assess patients presenting with pain or tenderness, erythema, or swelling in the genital or perineal area, along with fever or malaise.
 If suspected, institute prompt treatment.
-(5.7) - Genital Mycotic Infections: Monitor and treat as appropriate (5.8) - Hypersensitivity Reactions: Discontinue SYNJARDY XR, treat promptly, and monitor until signs and symptoms resolve (5.9) - Vitamin $B{12}$ Deficiency: Metformin may lower vitamin $B{12}$ levels.
+(5.7) - Genital Mycotic Infections: Monitor and treat as appropriate (5.8) - Hypersensitivity Reactions: Discontinue SYNJARDY, treat promptly, and monitor until signs and symptoms resolve (5.9) - Vitamin B12 Deficiency: Metformin may lower vitamin B12 levels.
 Monitor hematologic parameters annually.
-(5.10) - Increased LDL-C: Monitor and treat as appropriate (5.11) - Macrovascular Outcomes: There have been no clinical studies establishing conclusive evidence of macrovascular risk reduction with SYNJARDY XR.
+(5.10) - Increased LDL-C: Monitor and treat as appropriate (5.11) - Macrovascular Outcomes: There have been no clinical studies establishing conclusive evidence of macrovascular risk reduction with SYNJARDY.
 (5.12)

---ADVERSE REACTIONS---
+-ADVERSE REACTIONS-